Unleash/unleash/website/docs/reference/project-collaboration-mode.md

 ## Project collaboration mode setting

-You can set a project's collaboration mode when you create a project and at any point after creation.
+The collaboration mode for a project can be set at the time of creation and modified at any subsequent time, found within the 'Enterprise Settings' section.

-![Project creation form with a collaboration mode field and corresponding explanation.](/img/collaboration-mode.png) Because the project's collaboration mode is a core part of the project, the controls to change it are available on the "edit project" page.
+![Project creation form with a collaboration mode field and corresponding explanation.](/img/collaboration-mode.png)

+Since the collaboration mode is an integral feature of the project, the options to modify it can be found on the 'Project Settings' page.

 ![The project-level header section with the "edit project" button highlighted.](/img/edit-project.png)